lfoppiano/grobid-quantities/doc/guidelines.rst

 Exponents for powers of ten
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Exponents might be rewritten in documents, for example 10 power -6 in pdf becomes ``10 &#x2212;6``.
+Exponents notation might be lost in documents, for example 10 power -6 in pdf becomes ``10 −6``.
-The exponents for power of ten is written in the attribute when there is one, 10 power -6 will be written ``10^-6``.
+The correct exponents are written in the attribute when there is one, 10 power -6 will be written ``10^-6``.
 Example in interval:

 .. code-block:: xml